typelevel/cats/docs/resources_for_learners.md

 # Books
  * [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala-second-edition)
-   by Paul Chiusano and Rúnar Bjarnason - While this book does not specifically cover Cats, it is a great introduction to functional programming in Scala in general and covers some of the abstractions that can be found in Cats.
+   by Michael Pilquist, Rúnar Bjarnason, and Paul Chiusano - While this book does not specifically cover Cats, it is a great introduction to functional programming in Scala in general and covers some of the abstractions that can be found in Cats.